 ENGTANGLED MINDS

 A propulsive, somatic opening signals an immersive experience ahead: Isabel García turns to a Mazatec healer in Mexico’s Sierra Mazateca, working with sacred mushrooms to release her emotional anguish.
-Under hypnosis, Bhargav Lenka learns to accesses deep layers of his unconscious mind as a resource against chronic pain from a life-altering car accident in India.
+Under hypnosis, Bhargav Lenka learns to access deep layers of his unconscious mind as a resource against chronic pain from a life-altering car accident in India.
 LePoleon Williams crafts African instruments in his Florida carport and plays trance-inducing rhythms that ease his post-traumatic anxiety.
 In a spa in New Hampshire, Christina Nice floats in a tub of highly salted water, entering a dreamlike state that soothes shooting leg pains from Lyme disease.

 “Your unconscious mind can also be a tremendous resource to you... how is it going to serve you today?"